 - 55. Prior to evaluating the effect of uncorrected misstatements, the assurance practitioner shall reassess materiality determined in accordance with paragraphs 20-22 of this ASAE to confirm whether it remains appropriate in the context of the entity's actual emissions. - 56.
 The assurance practitioner shall determine whether uncorrected misstatements are material, individually or in the aggregate.
 In making this determination, the assurance practitioner shall consider the size and nature of the misstatements, and the particular circumstances of their occurrence, in relation to particular types of emissions or disclosures and the GHG statement.
-(See paragraph 72)
+(See paragraph 72).

-Using the Work of Other Assurance Practitioners
+Using the Work of Another Assurance Practitioner

-57. When the assurance practitioner intends using the work of other assurance practitioners, the assurance practitioner shall:

-- (a) Communicate clearly with those other assurance practitioners about the scope and timing of their work and their findings; and (Ref: Para.
+- 57. When the assurance practitioner intends to use the work of another assurance practitioner, the assurance practitioner shall: - (a) Communicate clearly with the other assurance practitioner about the scope and timing of the work and findings of the other assurance practitioner; and (Ref: Para.
 A113-A114) - (b) Evaluate the sufficiency and appropriateness of evidence obtained and the process for including related information in the GHG statement.
 (Ref: Para.
 A115)